tlevine/interactive-data/readme.md

   * ...

 ## How to
+Edit the slides by editing `slides.md`.
+Vertically-separated slides are separated by three line breaks, and horizontally-separated slides are separated by four line breaks.

-Edit the slides by editing `slides.md`, then serve the current directory on a web server.
+Serve the current directory on a web server.